damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

        - Device summary
           - Reference
           - Part number
-       - How to use the component?
+       - How to use the parts?
     - Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing and see the template below)
       - Machine used
       - Sequence of process